Dav-Sc/C-Git-Commands/README.md

 The object of Git is to bring easy git commands to c developers who, for whatever reason, may want to do it.

 currently to execute git commands in c for when a git command has multiple options, there is two functions for most commands.
 Like `git init` has a function `gitInit();` and `gitInitDir();` with git init using the source directory of the executable, while git init dir requires a set directory.

+## How to use
+downlaod the `gitlib.c` and add it to your directory and then include it `#include "gitlib.c"`

+and now you can call on any of the functions for running git commands.